 The island is known for its pro-business culture and ‘can-do’ approach.
 Setting up a business is straightforward and easy in principle, however, for regulated business activities, there are appropriate rules, regulations, fees and licences in place.

 Setting up a company in Guernsey

 Because of the island’s small size, strict controls have been put in place regarding relocation.
 Therefore, it is important to find out whether you would be entitled to work and live in Guernsey, before moving here.
-British citizens, other nationals of Member States of the European Economic Area and Switzerland and other nationals having a permanent settlement do not require an entry clearance from the Guernsey Border Agency.
-However, nationals other than the above mentioned categories will require a visa obtained prior to his/her arrival through the British Consular representative in the person’s country of residence.
+British citizens, other nationals of the Member States of the European Economic Area and Switzerland and other nationals having a permanent settlement do not require an entry clearance from the Guernsey Border Agency.
+However, nationals other than the above-mentioned categories will require a visa obtained prior to his/her arrival through the British Consular representative in the person’s country of residence.

 There are approximately 1,700 of the 22,000 dwellings in Guernsey that are freely available for purchase and occupation by anyone.
 These 'open market' homes are generally larger houses at relatively high cost.

 When an employer issues a job offer and approves ‘an essential employment-related Employment Permits’ for that particular job, he has to submit the ‘details of the salary package’ along with other documents to the Population Management.
 The Population Management accordingly allocates the type of Certificate or Permit to the employee.

 Therefore, a person who wants to take up employment, self-employment or one who wishes to change jobs in Guernsey, must first obtain a valid Employment Permit document issued by the Population Management confirming that he/she is lawfully housed.